jpoehls/zduck.com/_posts/2013/2013-03-22-substack-small-things-philosophy.md

 ---
-title: Substack's philosophy of small things
+title: "Substack's philosophy of small things"
 layout: post
 categories: nodejs
 description: "Substack is a prolific package author in the Node.js community.
 He strongly believes